Every day we have the opportunity to learn something new.

-Even when someone is completely involved in repetitive bad habits, up to the point of repeating like a robot exactly the same worthless activities with the same thoughts every day, tomorrow he/she will wake up as a different person, because his/her potential for improvement will be affected negatively by this behavior.
+Even when someone is completely involved in repetitive bad habits, up to the point of repeating like a robot exactly the same worthless or detrimental activities with the same thoughts every day, tomorrow he/she will wake up as a different person, because his/her potential for improvement will be affected negatively by this behavior.

 This happens because a mind jailed in repetitive thoughts and in frozen beliefs gradually loses its flexibility.
 But we do not have to study rocket science to have a fit mind: it is sufficient to keep an attitude of curiosity toward life.
 We all have such a giant potential within us!

 And we need to be realistic: nothing is permanent.
 This morning everyone of us woke up as a different person, or because we learned something new yesterday, or because we learned nothing following some bad habits; so, in the second case, as explained, our potential for improvement has been impacted.